-The provision of senior teachers is included in the manning scale in Attachment A for primary schools operating bi-sessional classes at the ratio of one senior teacher for every four classes and Attachment B for whole-day primary schools at the ratio of one senior teacher for every The rank of a senior teacher will be Senior Primary three classes.
+The calculation basis of the number of senior teacher posts is derived from the application of teacher-to-class ratio.
+The provision of senior teachers is included in the manning scale in Attachment A for primary schools operating bi-sessional classes at the ratio of one senior teacher post for every four teacher posts and Attachment B for whole-day primary schools at the ratio of one senior teacher post for every 3.2 teacher posts.
+The rank of a senior teacher will be Senior Primary

 School Master/Mistress (SPSM) or Primary School Master/Mistress (PSM) as appropriate.
 Senior teachers are required to undertake specific duties in addition to class teaching.
-The Incorporated Management Committee or Principal of a school may exercise discretion in the allocation of duties to senior teachers as well as the re-distribution of their duties in the light of the school's entitlement of senior teachers.
+The Incorporated Management Committee or Principal of a school may exercise discretion in the allocation of duties to senior teachers as well as the redistribution of their duties in the light of the school's entitlement of senior teachers.
 In a primary school with 12 - 17 classes, 1 PSM post will be re-ranked to the SPSM rank for the deputy head; in a primary school with 18 - 23 classes, 2 PSM posts will be re-ranked to the SPSM rank for deputy heads; and in a primary school with 24 classes or more, 3 PSM posts will be re-ranked to the SPSM rank for deputy heads.
 Teachers in the PSM rank may be appointed by promotion or direct appointment to take up the deputy head posts.